omarstar/omarstar/README.md

 </br>

->📫 _Email:_  obarakat12@gmail.com
+>📫 _Email:_  omarbaraket21@gmail.com
-📞 _phone:_  +961 70 397 756
+📞 _phone:_  +971 55 320 8899
 💼 [my linkedIn page](https://lb.linkedin.com/in/omar-barakat-b20287a3)

 <hr>

 - 👀 I’m interested in expanding my knowledge to become tech lead and CTO in the upcoming years.
-- 🌱 I’m currently a junior full stack web developer working with topInterns - Dubai
+- 🌱 I’m currently a software engineer with 3 years of experience working with companies in Dubai
-- 💞️ in love with React, Angular, javascript, Node, AWS Cloud
+- 💞️ in love with React, Angular, javascript, Node, Java spring and AWS Cloud

 ### **Objective:**